Case Study: How The Home Depot Upskilled Accessibility on Their UX Team

 The team also collectively made note of an improvement in feeling more confident in cross-team collaboration.
 By using developer tools in project work and looking at accessibility through the lens of engineers, participants cultivated a greater understanding of how to create a shared language about the concepts with teams that sit outside of UX.

 I especially enjoyed learning about usability and accessibility advocacy.
-It was nice to learn strategies on how to engage with partners on the significance of these topics, how to pitch design recommendations, and how to incorporate product-oriented goals around these topics to hold partners accountable. — Amari El Amin, UX designer, Home Depot
+It was nice to learn strategies on how to engage with partners on the significance of these topics, how to pitch design recommendations, and how to incorporate product-oriented goals around these topics to hold partners accountable. — Amari El Amin, UX designer, The Home Depot

 When asked about what from the course is being integrated into their current workflow, Anna Aucompaugh again shared, “Definitely the developer tools.
 I didn’t know how to get under the hood like that before this course and it's been helping me a lot to better understand of how engineers look at UI and closing the gap between our different perspectives of our product.”